 Arrivals/Departures Please arrive and pick up ON TIME.
-We have a lot to do in the three hours that we have class.
+We have a lot to do in the four hours that we have class.
 We will not open the doors before 8:00 a.m.
-At 8:00 a.m. we will open the door for children to enter the school.
 We will not wait for children to arrive before starting class.
 We are not able to have late pick-ups (unless it is an emergency) so make sure to arrive early or on time.
 We will not have time to talk for extended periods of time at drop-off and pick-up.
 If you need to talk more about your student, please schedule a time to chat over the phone or in person.
 Please be prompt at drop off and pick up.

 Please send your child(ren) clean, well-rested, dressed for the day and fed.
 They will be playing, painting, creating and getting dirty.
 Send appropriate clothes for those activities.

 We will only release your child(ren) to the parent/guardian or someone else you designate.
 If someone else is to pick up your child, please notify us ahead of time.
 We must have written permission to release your child whether or not they are on your contact list.
 Please inform emergency contacts, or people designated to pick up your child, that if we do not know them, we will need to see a photo ID.
 Please Note: If there is a court order keeping one parent away from the child(ren), we must have a copy to put in the child's file.
 Otherwise, we cannot prevent the parent from picking up the child(ren).